 How to handle objections in sales in an indispensable skill to successful selling.
 Seeing it as rejection, others call it converting a no to a yes.
-An objection is a statement made by a prospective buyer (prospect) that casts aspersions about your product or service, is a cry for more information, or it is simply a delaying tactic.
+An objection is a statement made by a prospective buyer (prospect) that casts aspersions about your product or service; it could be a cry for more information, or it can also simply be a delaying tactic.
 The latter could be a reaction to change which is what a purchase represents.
 Unfortunately, may sales people hit a brick wall when objections arise, and so the sale is lost.
 Here’s how to handle objections, with sales objections examples.

 Put things into perspective